Taillight shiner

-The taillight shiner (Notropis maculatus) is a species of freshwater fish in the cyprinid family.
+The taillight shiner (Notropis maculatus) is a species of freshwater ray-finned fish in the family Leuciscidae, the shiners, daces and minnows.
 It is commonly found in the south-eastern USA.

 Distribution and habitat

 The taillight shiner is found in the lower Mississippi River basin, parts of Cape Fear River in North Carolina, Sabine River in Texas, and throughout Florida, with the exception of the southern tip.
 Their habitat consists of shallow, slow moving pools, rivers, lakes or swamps, usually containing some aquatic plant life.
 They have been classified as least concern by the IUCN due to their wide distribution and large populations.

 Appearance and behaviour

 The taillight shiner has a long thin body and a rounded snout.
-Adult fish are typically 2-2.5 inches long.
+Adult fish are typically 2–2.5 inches long.
 They have pale yellow colouring on their back, silvery white colouring on their belly and silvery stripes on their sides.
 They have a black spot at the base of their tail fin.
 During breeding season, the males have blackish colouring on the fins, and are suffused with pink or red on body, head and fins.